Four people, including three children, die after being pulled from early morning house fire in Chesterfield

 County fire crews were called at 12:11 a.m. to the single family home in the 9900 block of Glass Road, which is the Mayfair Estates subdivision off Courthouse and Hull Street roads.

-Firefighters immediately began searching the first floor of the home for occupants and were assisted by additional arriving fire crews, Sentra said.
+Firefighters immediately began searching the first floor of the home for occupants and were assisted by additional arriving fire crews, Senter said.

-Sentra said all eight people removed from the home received advance life support care and were transported to various local hospitals.
+Senter said all eight people removed from the home received advance life support care and were transported to various local hospitals.
+Three of those transported died at hospitals.
 The blaze was declared under control at 1:53 a.m.

-The fire cause is being investigated by the fire marshal's office in conjunction with Chesterfield police, Sentra said.
+The fire cause is being investigated by the fire marshal's office in conjunction with Chesterfield police, Senter said.

 “Investigators are working to establish the relationships, ages and next of kin of the victims," the chief said.
 "We believe we're dealing with a blended family."

-"For whatever reason, [the victims] were not able to get out or did have enough advance warning to get out," Sentra said.
-"That remains part of the investigation at this point."
+"For whatever reason, [the victims] were not able to get out or did have enough advance warning to get out," Senter said.
+"All of that will be determined as part of the investigation."

+Senter said a great deal of work lies ahead as investigators examine and process the scene over the weekend.

+”Our investigators will be interviewing a lot of witnesses and some of the victims who can handle the interviews at this time," he said.
+"This is an active, ongoing investigation so we’re limited as to what we can say ... and there's still a lot of information that we do not yet know.”

 This is a breaking news alert.
 The story will be updated